Mailbag: Will Seahawks add a third QB? Will they be buyers at trade deadline?

 McIntosh was initially placed on IR with a knee injury suffered in the mock game on Aug.
 4. He was later listed as also having a hamstring injury before he was placed on IR.

-At that time, Carroll said McIntosh wasn’t far away from being back saying then “he’s getting closer” but not yet ready.
+At that time, Carroll said McIntosh wasn’t far away from being back, saying then “he’s getting closer” but not yet ready.

 Seattle has had only three running backs active all season — Kenneth Walker III, Zach Charbonnet and Dallas — and has been doing fine with that trio, so there may not be a real urgency to get McIntosh back on the active roster.